What is Teens Act (Independence High School)?

 In-class and after-school tutoring: BYU volunteers meet with Teens Act students at Independence High School and Provo High School to provide additional homework help, mentoring, and support.
 This allows our students to receive the assistance they need to be successful students.

 Academic empowerment: We hope to inspire our students to pursue high school success, career development, and college education.

 Within our program, there is a Teens Act class taught at Independence High School here in Provo.
 I've had the opportunity of participating in this class.
 It is inspiring to me to see how this class truly helps the teens set goals, improve their lives, and gain a greater vision of what they can become in the future.
-It is a priviledge to be a part of a program that is making a significant difference in the community.
+It is a privilege to be a part of a program that is making a significant difference in the community.